 In 2009, the COG General Forum engaged Pashek Associates to conduct a safety evaluation of the complex.
 The report identified the specific improvements necessary (if acquired) for visitor and player safety and to provide ADA access.
 The recommendations outlined in the report involved immediate, short-term and long-term improvements.
 In September, 2010, COG officially assumed ownership of the complex, and the Master Planning process started.
 From September to May, 2011, updates to the complex were completed that included backstop replacements, fence repairs, ADA access, new bleachers, and infield and turf renovations.

 Today, the complex continues to be home to various recreational activities, local softball leagues, as well as local and regional softball tournaments for both youth and adults.

 Through the Master Planning Process, continued development of this complex was identified for Phase II, which will include a re-orientation of the fields, a restroom building, and concession stand.
 The are currently two reorientation options for the fields at this complex; orientation #1 calls for three fields and orientation #2 calls for four fields.
-If you would like to donate toward the Phase II development of Hess Softball Field Complex, click here.
-At this time, there are no municipal or CRPR funds earmarked for the Phase II development of this park.
+If you would like to donate toward the Phase II development of Hess Softball Field Complex, your contribution is welcome, no matter the amount.
+At this time, there are no municipal or parks and recreation funds earmarked for the Phase II development of this park.
 Your help is greatly appreciated so that we can see this park through to its full development!